I train a pretty rough martial art — Brazilian jiu jitsu.

 I don’t recommend this too highly, but if you just can’t bring yourself to pull the trigger on charging, for example, $300 for a blog post, try something lower like$50 and see if that doesn’t make it easier for you get rolling.
 (Just don’t stay there too long.)

 Name your benefits.

-A lot of times we don’t feel like we have the right to charge people, and that’s because we haven’t really thought about the benefits (value) we bring them.
+A lot of times we don’t feel like we have the right to charge people, and that’s because we haven’t really thought about the benefits (value) we bring them with our specific services.

-If you think you might be having this problem, take a step back and list out how you improve other people’s lives with what you’re offering.
-Sometimes that can be hard to put into monetary terms, but just acknowledging that your work makes somebody’s life better can break down those sticky barriers that keep you from allowing yourself to get paid.
+If you think you might be having this problem, take a step back and list out how you improve other people’s businesses and lives with what you’re offering.
+Sometimes that can be hard to put into monetary terms, but just acknowledging that your work makes somebody’s business better can break down those sticky barriers that keep you from allowing yourself to get paid.
 This post can help you get started.

 Examine what you (and others) pay for

 People are buying things ALL THE TIME on here.
 You are.
 Your friends and family are.
 People you can’t stand are.

 Accept that this is normal behavior and that you moving to the other side of that transaction is perfectly normal too.
 If you make a habit of accepting how normal business transactions are, taking that first step can start to feel less like stepping off a cliff and more like starting a journey up a staircase.

 It’s not popular to admit it, but sometimes you just don’t want to start because you fear an idea…the idea of you putting something out there, your freelance business out there, your self out there, and being met with crickets.

 Scary?
 Probably.
 Disheartening?
 Maybe…that is until you realize that rejection is simply information.